Relevance (relevance)

 Overview

-Relevance measures whether an answer stays on-topic with the user’s question, at the claim level.
+Relevance measures whether an answer stays on-topic with the user’s input, at the claim level.

 The idea is aligned with recent evaluation work: